lostretrotapes/lego-zx-spectrum/README.md

 Work in progress of a ZX Spectrum in Lego form.

+To get the build you will need Bricklink Studio from https://www.bricklink.com/v3/studio/download.page and the io file from this repo

 Next steps are:

 1. Place mount for Pico inside the case